 enjoys watching the relaxing fish and bubbles when they aren’t out for a walk with the dogs.

-Chelsea has been with our clinic since June of 2014 and is our assistant manager.
-She has always loved working with people and working with the animals at Berry Hill are an amazing bonus.
+Chelsea has been with our clinic since June of 2014 and is our Hospital Manager.
+She has always loved working with people and working with the animals at Berry Hill is an amazing bonus.
 Her main goal is to help foster a positive environment for clients and for their pets to be taken care of in the most respectful way.
-She has a black lab named Remmy, a golden retriever elkhound mix named Mia as well as a flame point domestic long haired kitty named Frankie.
+She has a black lab named Remmy, a golden retriever elkhound mix named Mia as well as a flame point domestic long-haired kitty named Frankie.
 When not at the hospital, Chelsea spends most of her time outdoors with her husband and daughter.
-She enjoys paddle boarding, hiking, camping and kayaking.
+She enjoys paddle boarding, rollerskating, hiking, camping, and kayaking.
 The vet industry has always been appealing to Chelsea and she is very happy to be a part of helping all the adorable animals and their loving families.
 We love the positive attitude Chelsea brings to our hospital every day.

 Licensed Vet Technician